Criteria and restrictions to access reception conditions

 Fedasil has adopted internal instructions about these possibilities and how to end the accommodation in the reception structures in practice.[48]

-In case of a positive outcome of the asylum procedure, and thus after a decision granting a protection status, or another legal stay (for example, a medical regularisation procedure – which has been started up parallel with an asylum procedure – with a positive outcome and thus a legal stay of more than 3 months), the person concerned can stay for a maximum of 2 more months in the reception place.[49]
-These 2 months should allow the person to look for another place to live and to transit to financial help of the PCSW if necessary.
-Persons staying in collective structures at the moment of recognition (or other legal stay) will be offered the choice between moving to an individual reception structure for 2 months or leave the collective structure within 10 working days.
-In the last case they will receive food cheques during one month.
-The deadline of two months can be extended.[50]
-In general a prolongation of one month is common; in exceptional cases – e.g. finishing the school year from April onwards or having a signed lease which starts after a month – prolongation can be granted for more than a month.
+In case of a positive outcome of the asylum procedure, and thus after a decision granting a protection status or another legal stay (for example, a medical regularisation procedure – which has been started up parallel with an asylum procedure – with a positive outcome and thus a legal stay of more than 3 months), the person concerned can stay for a maximum of 2 more months in the reception place.[114]
+These 2 months should the person look for another place to live and transit to financial help of the PCSW if necessary.
+People staying in collective structures at the moment of recognition (or other legal stay) will be offered the choice between moving to an individual reception structure for 2 months or leaving the collective structure within 10 working days.
+In the last case, they will receive food cheques for one month.
+The deadline of two months can be extended.[115]
+In general, prolonging one month is common; in exceptional cases – e.g., finishing the school year from April onwards or having a signed lease that starts after a month – prolongation can be granted for more than a month.
 A first, and exceptionally second prolongation can be granted on the basis of the steps taken by the persons to secure their own housing.
-A third prolongation request can exceptionally be granted for reasons linked to human dignity.[51]
-This is not specified in the Reception act but Fedasil has adopted internal instructions allowing such rules to be put in place.[52]
+A third prolongation request can exceptionally be granted for reasons linked to human dignity.
+This is not specified in the Reception act but Fedasil has adopted internal instructions allowing such rules to be put in place.[116]

 [1] Article 3 Reception Act.